 LOCK-IT-100 trial results positive; trial halted for efficacy

-Conference Call Scheduled for Today at 4:30 p.m.
+Conference Call today at 4:30 p.m.
 Eastern Time

 Recent Corporate and Clinical Highlights:

 - Announced the independent Data Safety Monitoring Board (DSMB) completed its review and analysis of the LOCK-IT-100 interim data from the Phase 3 LOCK-IT-100 study for Neutrolin.
 The DSMB recommended the study be terminated early as the pre-specified level of statistical significance had been achieved and efficacy had been demonstrated.
 No safety concerns were reported by the DSMB based on the interim data.
 The Company has halted the study and is planning to meet with the U.S. Food and Drug Administration during the fourth quarter of 2018 to agree on the next steps with respect to the Neutrolin development program, leading ultimately to an NDA filing.